Weissnix4711/vellum-for-EZ/README.md

 * Early merging-in of other people's pull requests on the main repo that would be useful to my server
 * Adding functionality to Vellum to take advantage of [**ElementZero**](https://github.com/Element-0/ElementZero), a version of BDS that adds many features.

+## What is different so far?
+As of July 16, 2020: Nothing.
+Just starting out.

 ## How should I contribute?
 If your contribution is not related to the interaction of Vellum and ElementZero specifically, please contribute to the [**main repository**](https://github.com/clarkx86/vellum/) instead.